 The following are some useful extension cords.

 NOTE CAREFULLY: When in the store looking at extension cords, read the label carefully and look at the thickness of the wire.
-For charging an EV, we want at least 10 gauge thickness.

 Some of these have a molded plug on one end, and bare wire at the other.
 That makes them excellent starting points for building adapter cords.
 It's also possible to buy an extension cord, cut off the ends, and attach other plugs, to build a custom adapter.